Old Marmot Dam Site to Revenue Bridge

 My fond feelings towards the Sandy Gorge trace back to my first run through the gorge.
 I was scouting potential runs for commercial rafting and the guidebook made the gorge sound interesting.
 I was in town from Colorado so I didn't have any boating partners but figured I'd go slow and scout by myself and probably be o.k.
 I have memories of leaning out over a 50 ft. cliff trying to scout Boulder rapid, and being overwhelmed with the magical feeling of being in this beautiful place.

-After probably close to 50 runs through the gorge, I still love the feeling of isolation and beauty of the gorge.
+After well more than 50 runs through the gorge, I still love the feeling of isolation and beauty of the gorge.
 Although the rapids can hand out a beating, they are generally easier than they look if you know them a little.
 This is truly one of Oregon's classic boating runs.

 In 2007, the Marmot Dam and the Little Sandy Dam were removed.
-Currently, the BLM is developing the old Marmot Dam site for recreation but the area remains off-limits to vehicles.
+Currently, the BLM is close to finishing development of the old Marmot Dam site for recreation but the some of the area remains off-limits to vehicles.
 Eventually there should be good access for beginning or ending a trip as well as other rustic amenities.

 River Description (Kayak/Canoe/Raft)